Abelian ideals of maximal dimension for solvable Lie algebras: Abelian subalgebras of codimension

 \section{Abelian subalgebras of codimension $1$}

 Let $\Lg$ be a Lie algebra satisfying $\al(\Lg)=n-1$.
+Such a Lie algebra is $2$-step solvable, and their structure is well known (see \cite{GOR}, section $3$).
 We will show that $\be(\Lg)=n-1$ without using proposition $\ref{2.5}$.
 Our proof will be constructive.
 We do not only show the existence of an abelian ideal of dimension $n-1$, but really construct such an ideal from a given abelian subalgebra of dimension $n-1$.
 Note that Lie algebras $\Lg$ with $\be(\Lg)=n-1$ are called {\it almost abelian}.
-As mentioned before, they are $2$-step solvable, and their structure is well known (see \cite{GOR}, section $3$).